celuk/ml-handwritten-text-recognition/README.md

 Before that for datasets;

+(Datasets just a small part exists in the repo because of couldn't upload all of them.)

 Download and extract https://www.kaggle.com/datasets/landlord/handwriting-recognition dataset into `handwriting-recognition` folder.

 Download and extract https://www.kaggle.com/datasets/nibinv23/iam-handwriting-word-database dataset into `iam-handwriting-word-database` folder.